-In a large bowl, place the pork mince, spring onion, coriander, hoisin sauce, egg, fine breadcrumbs and soy sauce.
-Mix well to combine.
-Using damp hands, shape 1 heaped spoonful of the mixture into a meatball.
+In a large bowl, combine the pork mince, spring onion, coriander, hoisin sauce, egg, fine breadcrumbs and soy sauce.
+Using damp hands, take a heaped spoonful of the mixture and shape into a meatball.
 Set aside on a plate and repeat with the remaining mixture.
 You should get about 24 meatballs

 Heat a drizzle of olive oil in a large frying pan over a medium heat.
-Add the pork meatballs and cook, turning regularly, for 8-10 minutes, or until browned and cooked through.
+Add the pork meatballs and cook, turning often, until browned and cooked through, 8-10 minutes.
 Slice the meatballs in half to serve.

-While the meatballs are cooking, juice the lime and add 2 tsp into a small bowl with the garlic aioli.
+While the meatballs are cooking, juice the lime to get 2 tsp.
+In a small bowl, combine the mayonnaise and lime juice.
 Season with salt and pepper.
-Mix well to combine and set aside.
-TIP: Leave some aioli plain for the kids if you like!
+Mix well and set aside.
+TIP: Leave some mayonnaise plain for the kids if you like!

-Heat the mini flour tortillas in a sandwich press or microwave for 10 second bursts, or until warmed through.
+Heat the mini flour tortillas in a sandwich press, or on a plate in the microwave for 10 second bursts, until warmed through

 Bring everything to the table to serve.
-Spread a thin layer of the lime aioli over a tortilla.
-Add some cos lettuce, cucumber, carrot and chilli (if using) and top with the halved pork meatballs.
+Spread a thin layer of lime mayo over the tortillas.
+Add some cos lettuce, carrot, cucumber and chilli (if using) and top with the halved pork meatballs.
 Garnish with the reserved coriander leaves.